chapel-lang/chapel/doc/rst/language/spec/classes.rst

 For type methods on a class, ``this`` will accept any management or nilability variant of the class type and it will refer to that type in the body of the method.
-In other words, ``this`` will be instantiated to match the type of the receiver at the call site.
+In other words, ``this`` will be instantiated to match the receiver at the call site.
 For example:

    *Example (class-type-method-this.chpl)*.